r4inr3aper/Inframe-Chat-App-MVP/BACKEND_README.md

-# Inframes Chat App - Backend Architecture Documentation
+# Inframe Chat App - Backend Architecture Documentation

 ## Project Overview

-Inframes Chat is a student-professor communication platform that facilitates direct messaging between students and professors, and enables professors to create and manage study groups.
+Inframe Chat is a student-professor communication platform that facilitates direct messaging between students and professors, and enables professors to create and manage study groups.
 The platform has two main user roles with distinct functionalities.

 ## Core Features & User Flows